Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/User_Manual.md

 ### XBoard

 All the info below is from [Tira Chess library](https://github.com/TiraLabra/chess/blob/master/documentation/Beginners_guide.md) and not tested by yours truly.
+I battled with the xBoard installation for 1.5 hours before giving up.
+I installed cygwin and all kinds of different packages the xBoard said it needed.
+It was endless swamp.

 XBoard is a graphical user interface chessboard for chess engines.
 Xboard can be connected to your tira chess engine.